FurryGamesIndex/games/doc/tags.en.md

 ### Non species

+- `futanari` Main characters include futanari (usually set into namespace female)
+- `males-only` Main characters are all males (only in namespace male)
+- `females-only` Main characters are all females (only in namespace female)
+- `shota` Main characters include childlike males (only in namespace male)
+- `loli` Main characters include childlike females (only in namespace female)
 - `muscle` Main characters include muscle characters
 - `transfur` Main characters may transfur
 - `anal` Main characters may do a anal sex